Afan Forest Park – Visitor Centre, near Port Talbot

 The River and Railway Walk descends into the valley and crosses the River Afan before climbing steeply to the old railway line.

-It passes a sealed railway tunnel entrance, which was designed and built by Brunel, and then returns to the visitor centre via a picnic area by the river.
+It passes a sealed railway tunnel entrance which was designed and built by Brunel.

 • Grade: Strenuous